huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 Agent observes state as a string of text at a time 't'.
 Agent also knows a set of possible actions, each describes as a string text.
 Agent tries to understand the “state text” and all possible “action texts”, then takes a decision which maximizes the long term reward.
 Then, the environment state changes to a new state, agent receives an immediate reward.

-#### Unbounded action space in reinforcement learning

-Environments with vast state space are a problem in reinforcement learning.
-Also, the action space can be pretty large.

-For solving this problem DRRN(deep reinforcement relevance network) was proposed.
-The idea of DRRN is to project both the state and action into a continuous space(as vectors).
-Q-function is a relevance function of the state vector and action vector.the DRRN experiences higher average reward.

-Chatbot dialogues can be improved using Deep Reinforcement Learning.

 ## Inference

 You can add a small snippet [here](https://github.com/huggingface/hub-docs/blob/main/tasks/src/reinforcement-learning/about.md) that shows how to infer with `reinforcement-learning` models.